 She pushes herself from the wall and nods to the accommodation block.
 ‘You don’t need to go back to that dump.
 I’ll find something better for you.’
 She reaches out.
 ‘It would be an honour to take your arm and walk with you.’

 ‘Fine.’
 I run through the inventory of things I’m leaving behind.
 Clothes, most of them dirty and all of them old, a toothbrush… It’s rather pathetic how little I possess.
-The only thing I’m going to miss is my collection of porn, but, with a sexy woman that calls me ‘my lord’ maybe that won’t be such and issue.
+The only thing I’m going to miss is my collection of porn, but, with a sexy woman that calls me ‘my Lord’ maybe that won’t be such and issue.

 I’m glad to hear the strident sound of sirens converging on the industrial estate.
-Professional, people who will sort out the mess, take over where I left off, put the bad people in prison and look after the others.
+Professional, people who will sort out the mess, take over where I left off, put the bad people in prison and look after everyone.
 Maybe that was some human trafficking thing.
 I’m glad it’s all getting sorted.

 Judy has an arm around mine.
 She rests her head on my shoulder as we walk.
 ‘It’s so good to have you back, my Lord.
 I’ve felt so vulnerable without you and your strength.
 Did becoming a human give you the insight you wanted – the purpose you were looking for?’